Genitourinary - Case 1

 Negatives:

-- Absence of vaginal discharge
+- Lack of significant vaginal pain

 Positives: